-Selected policy objective or selected Interreg- specific objective Selected specific objective Priority Justification for selection Interreg specific objective "A better cooperation governance" Institutional capacity of public authorities Service delivery [2 000 per objective] The selection of policy objective is limited to one in case of Interact IV in line with Interreg regulation, focusing on boosting the effectiveness of cohesion policy across the Union in particular in the Interreg programmes, but also beyond.
+Selected policy objective or selected Interreg- specific objective Selected specific objective Priority Justification for selection Interreg specific objective "A better cooperation governance" [2 000 per objective] The selection of policy objective is limited to one in case of Interact IV in line with Interreg regulation, focusing on boosting the effectiveness of cohesion policy across the Union in particular in the Interreg programmes, but also beyond.
 This kind of increased effectiveness is reached by capacity building, particularly by identifying and facilitating the transfer of good practices, providing guidance and expertise in solving implementation bottlenecks, as well as promoting the use of innovative approaches, promoting European groupings of territorial cooperation and strengthening the visibility of Interreg.